Black Friday Offer: 10% off with promo code BF2024 Learn more

 peek code feature in power automate

-Creating a Cloud Flow from existing templates
+Creating a cloud flow from existing templates

 Microsoft Power Automate has a vast collection of templates.